dingodoppelt/slonimsky-generator/README.md

 - ~~Add naturals to to cancel out the sharps~~ ✅
 - Variable playback speed
-- Change to bass clef for the low notes
+- ~~Change to bass clef for the low notes~~ (not bass clef but 8vb and 8va marks to keep it readable)